 There are two types of people in this world… those who write well and those who don’t.

 If writing skills are not your forte, that is not to say you can’t change that.
-After all, most of us will be tasked (or even want) to write something important at one time or another.
+After all, most of us will be tasked (or even want) to write something significant at one time or another.

 A strong writer is a good writer… and a good writer gets noticed.

-No matter what type of writer you consider yourself to be, or desire to be, there are services out there that can help you get better… and there’s always room for self-improvement.
+No matter what type of writer you consider yourself to be or desire to be, there are services out there that can help you get better… and there’s always room for self-improvement.
 Right?

 1. Grammarly

-Grammarly touts itself as being perfect for aspiring writers, bloggers, marketers, copywriters, students, proposal and report writers, journalists… but it’s also just dandy for social media addicts who want to pack a punch with their posts.
+Grammarly touts itself as being perfect for aspiring writers, bloggers, marketers, copywriters, students, proposal and report writers, journalists… but it’s also just awesome for social media addicts who want to pack a punch with their posts.

 Grammarly offers a desktop browser extension, compatible with multiple browsers, to help you use the tool seamlessly across all websites… without having to open the tool every time.

-There are two versions of Grammarly, basic and premium.
+There are two versions of Grammarly: basic and premium.

 Basic is FREE and offers: